Dobatymo/data-algos/algorithms.md

 - implemented in: 'opencv::connectedComponents'

 ## Fortune's algorithm
-- paper: 'A sweepline algorithm for Voronoi diagrams (1986)'
+- paper: 'A sweepline algorithm for Voronoi diagrams' (1986)
 - https://en.wikipedia.org/wiki/Fortune%27s_algorithm
 - is a: 'Sweep line algorithm'
 - input: 'Collection of points'